 Every purchase at UnrankedSmurfs comes with our lifetime guarantee.
 Trusted by over 150,000 customers.

 A year in the League of Legends traditionally was divided into two periods, a preseason and a regular season.
-The regular season was about 10 months long, and preseason took up the remaining part of the year.
+The regular season was about 10 months long, and preseason took up the remaining part of the year, which served as a teaser and testing ground for content that'd be featured in the new season.

 But what makes each season so important?
 Well, for starters, they determine the competitive landscape of League of Legends.
 Ranked play, which is at the heart of many players’ LoL experience, operates on a seasonal system where your rank resets at the beginning of each split (more on that later) for a chance to claim a Victorious skin.